-US EPA Region 8 Comments: Section 5.4 mentions low dissolved oxygen levels in Braddock Lake that were recorded as being below the water quality standard of 5.0 mg/L. However, no dissolved oxygen data summary tables, dissolved oxygen profile graphs, or data sets are provided in either the Available Water Quality Data section or in the TMDL appendices.
+US EPA Region 8 Comments: Section 5.4 mentions low dissolved oxygen levels in Brush Lake that were recorded as being below the water quality standard of 5.0 mg/L. However, no dissolved oxygen data summary tables, dissolved oxygen profile graphs, or data sets are provided in either the Available Water Quality Data section or in the TMDL appendices.
 We recommend adding the dissolved oxygen data to the TMDL document.

-NDDoH Response: The NDDoH has added Section 1.4.5 entitled "Temperature/Dissolved Oxygen Profile Data."
-This section and the associated temperature and dissolved oxygen profile graphs provided in Figures 7 and 8 describe the temperature and oxygen profile data collected in 1992, 1993 and 2010.
+NDDoH Response to Comments: The NDDoH has added an addition section entitled "Temperature/Dissolved Oxygen Profile Data."
+To Section 1.4.2.
+The additional narrative in this section and in the last paragraph of Section 1.4.1 along with the associated temperature and dissolved oxygen profile graphs provided in Figures 7 and 8 describe the temperature and oxygen profile data collected in 1991, 1992, 2010 and 2011.
 The first paragraph in Section 5.4 was also revised to better explain the NDDoH's reason for the dissolved oxygen impairment listing.